djipco/opal/README.md

 | `0xE0` – `0xEF` | Errors                                                     |
 | `0xF0` – `0xFF` | Vendor-specific responses                                  |

-**Response pairing convention.** The response command for a given request is the request command with the high bit set: a request with command `0x01` is paired with a response with command `0x81`.
+**Response pairing convention.** The response identifier for a given request is the request identifier with the high bit set: a request with identifier `0x01` is paired with a response with identifier `0x81`.

 ## Channel Addressing Convention

-Commands that operate on a single LED channel use a one-byte channel identifier with the following
+Messages that operate on a single LED channel use a one-byte channel identifier with the following
 convention:

 - `0` through `N-1`: addresses the specified channel, where `N` is the number of channels reported by the device in its INFO response.
 - `255`: broadcast sentinel.
-The command applies to all channels simultaneously.
+The message applies to all channels simultaneously.
 - `N` through `254`: invalid.
 Implementations MUST reject messages specifying these values by emitting an `ERROR` response with code `ERR_INVALID_PARAMETER`.

-## Request Commands
+## Request Messages

 ### Request Device Information (`0x01`)